Contents

 This is in a fairly light-polluted (Bortle 5) suburban area but there are two main conclusions to draw from these images:

 - The Pixel Astrophotography image is pretty good.
 It has captured lots of sharp stars and the core of the Milky Way can be seen spread across the sky even with light pollution.
-No additional post-processing was done.
+No additional post-processing was done and it was literally taken with the press of a button with no need to adjust and master the settings

-- The image with the DSLR is substantially better.
-However, this was taken with a fairly advanced camera and lens, and the image was tweaked in post-processing.
+- The image with the DSLR is better.
+However, this was taken with a fairly advanced camera and lens, and the image was tweaked in post-processing and I had to configure the settings myself.

-As you can see, the Google Pixel 7 Pro can really perform for astrophotography and we believe it is probably the best smartphone for astronomy photography overall.
+As you can see, the Google Pixel smartphones can really perform for astrophotography and we believe it is the best smartphone for astronomy photography overall.

 Key Specifications